DredNaut/REntropy/README.md

 ### ToDo
 - Test on other channels besides nptelhrd.
 - Error-handling for command line arguments issued for firstIter.sh and thirdIter.sh.
-- Implement the current program in gui form using python.
+- Implement the current program in gui form using python tkinter.